Ashtabujakaram: Architecture

 Ashtabhujakaram temple is located in Vishnu Kanchi or Chinna Kanchipuram in Reddypet, located 2 km away from Varadaraja Perumal Temple.
 The temple is a small one with a tank in front and has a three-tiered gopuram (gateway tower) that pierces the concentric rectangular walls.
 The presiding deity of the temple is Astabhuja Perumal facing West, whose image in the central shrine is sported with eight hands.
 The eight hands are sported to have a sword, shield, mace, bow, arrow, lotus, conch and chakra.
 He is seen having Mahalakshmi in his chest and sported with a garland made of shaligrama.
 There is a separate shrine for Pushpakavalli Thayar, the consort of Perumal.
 There is a four pillared hall named Friday Mandapam in front of the shrine.
 It is customary to worship Thayar before proceeding to the worship of Perumal.
 There is a shrine for Varaha Perumal in the complex, who is sported in seated posture under the hoods of two serpents.
 The temple also has shrines dedicated to Hanuman, the Alvars, Andal, the Sudarshana Chakra and Sharabha.
 The temple tank, Gajendra Pushkarani, is located outside the entrance tower.

 Religious importance

 The temple is revered in Nalayira Divya Prabandham, the 7th–9th century Vaishnava canon, by Pey Alvar and Tirumangai Alvar in one hymn.
 The temple is classified as a Divya Desam, one of the 108 Vishnu temples that are mentioned in the book.
 The temple is one of the 14 Divya Desams in Kanchipuram.
 The temple is believed to be the place where Brahma performed penance seeking the wishes of Vishnu and one of the few places where Brahma worshiped Vishnu.
 The temple is counted one among the four temples in Kanchipuram that include Yathothkari Perumal Temple, Deepaprakasa Perumal temple and Varadaraja Perumal Temple where the legend of Brahma performing penance is associated.
 The temple is also revered in the verses of Manavala Maamunigal, Vedanata Desikar and Pillai Perumal Iyengar.
+Vedanta desikar wrote ashtabujashtakam.